How to Celebrate Valentine’s Day On a Tight Budget During the Pandemic

-Plan a romantic evening in or out
+Plan a romantic meal together

 You don’t need money to have romance.
 There are countless activities that are romantic and free or inexpensive (making them ideal for a tight budget situation).
 For instance, you can put together an indoor picnic by spreading blankets on the floor.
 Add pillows, candlelight, soft music, and simple foods you both love, and you have a setting that’s made for romance.